 - Shifted door frames

-- Jammed doors or windows that stick
+- Jammed doors or stuck windows

 - Pipes, doors, or windows out of kilter